stephenlepisto/designpatternexamples/docs/strategy.md

 then defining an interface that provides that functionality.
 Then create the implementation of algorithms that satisfies the required functionality.

-For example, a program such as dir or ls can list files and folders in a variety of formats.
+For example, a program such as `dir` or `ls` can list files and folders in a variety of formats.
 This program has one feature: display information about files and folders.
 This feature can be broken down into two
 components:

 1. Fetch information about files/folders
-2. Display the fetched in information about the files/folders
+2. Display the fetched information about the files/folders

 To fetch the information about files and folders, there are several
 options: